St. Gertrude Church

 This resource page will serve as a guide for those of you who are responsible for St. Gertrude associated ministries, apostolates, organizations, etc. Together, we can maintain a consistent, cohesive, and effective visual identity.

-St. Gertrude Style Guide
+St. Gertrude Writing Style Guide

 Colors

 Electronic displays (LCD screens, CRT monitors, etc.) may display colors slightly different than in print.
 Gold is a particularly challenging color.
-However, by following the specifications below we can maintain consistency.
+However, by following the specifications below, we can maintain consistency.

 Picture